rstudio/config/README.md

 Defaults and Inheritance
 ------------------------

-The `default` configuration must define all available values within the configuration file.
-Other configurations (e.g. `test` or `production`) automatically inherit all `default` values so need only define values specialized for that configuration.
-For example, in this configuration the `trials` value will be `5` when read from the `production` configuration:
+The `default` configuration must define all values available within the configuration file.
+Other configurations automatically inherit all `default` values so need only define values specialized for that configuration.
+For example, in this configuration the `production` configuration doesn't specify a value for `trials` so it will be read from the `default` configuration:

 **config.yml**